ILasya/Web_Scraping_Indian-Movie-Celebrities_Database_ILasya/README.md

 5. Make a note of the TAGS as well as the Attributes like class, id, etc. We'll use that later.

 6. Then follow the Indian_Movie_Celebrities_Database_Generator.ipynb file available in this repository.
 A detailed expalaniton of the      code is explained in the .ipynb file

-7. After running the .ipynb file, the gennerated DataFrame is displayed as a table in a .html website as shown below:
+7. After running the .ipynb file, the gennerated DataFrame containing information of 200 celebrities is displayed as a table in a .html website as shown below:

 ![image](https://user-images.githubusercontent.com/54140890/80499673-e80ed600-898a-11ea-8e8b-f79d2898c914.png)